This article explains how to apply recommendations and find your optimization score in Google Ads Editor.

 1. Apply recommendations

-Recommendations can be accessed from the type list in your editor account or by clicking the link next to the optimization score on the Accounts and Campaigns edit panel.
+A view of all recommendations can be accessed from the type list in your Editor account or by clicking the link next to the optimization score on the Accounts and Campaigns edit panel.

 - In the type list, click Recommendations to expand.